GET IN TOUCH

 Yes, the Taxpayers' Bill of Rights provides the right to challenge decisions before an impartial hearing examiner, circuit court, and state supreme court.
 If you believe the tax lien was filed incorrectly, gather supporting documentation, including tax returns and payment records.
 The department must correct public records if they contain errors in the lien application.

-How long does it take to release a lien after payment?
+How long does it take to release a lien after payment is made?

-The South Dakota Taxpayers' Bill of Rights guarantees lien removal within thirty days of paying all taxes, penalties, and interest due.
-Upon receiving full payment, the Department of Revenue should automatically begin the release process.
+The South Dakota Taxpayers' Bill of Rights guarantees lien removal within thirty days of paying all taxes, penalties, and interest due on DOR-administered business tax liens.
+Upon receipt of full payment, the Department of Revenue should automatically initiate the release process.
 Contact the county register of deeds to verify the release's proper filing in public records.

 What happens if I ignore a South Dakota tax lien?

 The Sales and Use Tax Guide outlines escalating collection actions, including property seizure through distress warrants and license revocation.
 Criminal complaints may be filed for willful violations, and engaging in business after license revocation constitutes a Class 6 felony.
-The state may pursue wage garnishment and bank account levies through court judgments.
+Under SDCL 10-59, the state may pursue an action for debt and the seizure of financial accounts through the courts.
+Taking early action by contacting the South Dakota Department of Revenue is strongly advisable before enforcement escalates.